Anne Marie Louise d'Orléans, Duchess of Montpensier: Return to court and family life

 When her father was welcomed back to court, it paved the way for Mademoiselle.
 She left for Sedan, Ardennes, where the court was established in July 1657.
 Having not seen any of her family for some five years, she was greeted with forgiveness and the added compliment that her "looks had improved", according to Queen Anne.

 In a pen portrait of herself executed later the same year, she noted how she was neither "fat nor thin" and "looked healthy; my bosom is fairly well formed; my hands and arms not beautiful, but the skin is good...".
 The same year, she met Christina of Sweden, who had arrived in France in July 1656.
 The two ladies met at Essonne where they watched a ballet together.
 Mademoiselle later exclaimed that Christina "surprised me very much. [...]
 She was in all respects a most extraordinary creature".

 At court, her cousins Louis XIV and Philippe, Duke of Anjou were nineteen and seventeen, respectively.
-Mademoiselle's part in the Fronde had ruined her dream of becoming Louis's consort, but the Duke of Anjou had allegedly courted her despite his homosexuality.
-Despite toying with the idea, Mademoiselle later said of him that he always stayed near his mother as if he was "like a child".
+Mademoiselle's part in the Fronde had ruined her dream of becoming Louis's consort, but the Duke of Anjou briefly courted her.
+Despite toying with the idea, Mademoiselle was put off by the Duke's immaturity, saying that he always stayed near his mother as if he was "like a child".

 Mademoiselle fell ill in Paris during September 1657, when she bought the Château d'Eu from Mademoiselle de Guise (her maternal aunt) at the end of her illness before returning to her beloved Saint-Fargeau for Christmas.

 In February 1660, Gaston died of a stroke at Blois.
 As his eldest daughter Mademoiselle was his principal heiress, and Gaston left her a considerable fortune that added to her already vast personal wealth.
 As a result of her mourning her father, Mademoiselle was only allowed to go to the formal marriage between Louis and his new spouse Maria Theresa of Austria; however, Mademoiselle did go to the proxy ceremony incognito, fooling no one.
 The next marriage at court was between Philippe, the Duke of Orléans, known as Monsieur, and Princess Henrietta of England (youngest child of Queen Henrietta Maria and the dead Charles I of England) on 31 March 1661.
 Mademoiselle was in attendance with various other members of the court.